 What will be our method in these sessions?
 We're not working through just one Bible book.
 That's a good thing to do, because God has arranged the Bible in individual books.
 That's why our custom here at Immanuel of mainly studying books of the Bible is a good custom.
 But in these sessions we're not going to stick with one single passage or book.
 We'll look through the whole Bible for what it has to teach us about... well, the BIBLE!
 We'll be adopting a systematic approach.

-Here's a quick overview of the course.
-We have six sessions:
+Here's a quick overview of what we're covering.
+We have 4 sessions: